Types of Floors and Methods of Construction of Floors

 1. Mud Floor:

-The floor whose topping is of brick.
-These are easy to construct and repair. but the surface resulting from these is not smooth and is rough, hence, easily absorbs and retains moisture which may cause dampness in the building.
+Brick flooring is one of the types of floors whose topping is of brick.
+These are easy to construct and repair but the surface resulting from these is not smooth and is rough, hence, easily absorbs and retains moisture which may cause dampness in the building.

 For constructing a brick floor, the top surface of earth or murram filling is properly consolidated.
 Over this compacted earth, a layer of clean sand about 10 cm thick is evenly spread.
 Then a layer of lime concrete (1:4:8) or lean cement concrete (1:4:16) is laid, compacted and cured.
 Over this base concrete well soaked bricks are laid in cement mortar (1:4) in any suitable bond.
 In case pointing is to be done, the minimum thickness of joints should not exceed 2 mm and and the mortar in joints is struck off with a trowel.
 When the pointing is to be done, the minimum thickness of joints is kept 6mm and the pointing may be done.